Ameek94/BOBE/docs/source/tutorials/index.rst

 Tutorials
 =========

-Step-by-step tutorials to help you learn JaxBo.
+Step-by-step tutorials to help you learn BOBE.

 .. toctree::
    :maxdepth: 2